StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 If a small lithium battery is not suitable;  what about a super capacitor that can at least be charged fairly quickly so it might accrue enough charge during a short hot fix power on to last for several hours ?

-There is a web site which is an online super capacitor charge and discharge calculator;
+There is a web site which is an on-line super capacitor charge and discharge calculator;

 [Super Capacitor Calculator](https://www.maximintegrated.com/en/design/tools/calculators/product-design/supercap.cfm)